-Badass Boast: Reed, and it was taken almost word-for-for from the Warren Ellis comic book:
+- Badass Boast: Reed, and it was taken almost word-for-word from the Warren Ellis comic book:

 General Hager: Let me make it clear for you and your band of freaks here; I'm the quarterback.
 You're on my team.
 Got it? but I guess you never played football in high school, did you, Richards?